 MTH 1010 may not be taken for credit after either MATH 1110 or MATH 1210 has been completed successfully.

 IV.
 Physical Education: 1 semester hour.

 A healthy mind resides in a healthy body.
-Two .5 hour credit courses or one 1-semester-hour credit course must be selected from Physical Education Activity Courses (Basic Skills).
+A one-credit-hour course must be selected from Physical Education Activity Courses (Basic Skills).

 V. Freshman Seminar (SEM 1010, 1020): 1-2 semester hours.